yhw086/PowerOutageAnalysis/README.md

 Power outages pose significant challenges and have a profound impact on our environment.
 Understanding the factors that influence the duration of power outages is crucial for developing effective strategies to enhance restoration times and minimize disruptions.
 In this project, we aim to explore the correlation between normal and extreme weather conditions and the duration of power outages.

 ### Data Source:
 The dataset used in this study is obtained from Purdue University's laboratory and is titled "Major Power Outage Risks in the U.S.".
 It comprises 1,534 records, each representing a power outage event in the United States, and includes 55 columns.
-To focus on the relationship between climate and power outages, we have selected 8 key columns for analysis:including `Year`, `Anomaly.level`, `Climate.category`, `Cause.category`, `Cause.category.detail`, `Outage.duration`, `Customers.affected`, `Climate`.
+To focus on the relationship between climate and power outages, we have selected 8 key columns for analysis: including `Year`, `Anomaly.level`, `Climate.category`, `Cause.category`, `Cause.category.detail`, `Outage.duration`, `Customers.affected`, `Climate`.

 - `Year`: Indicates the year when the outage event occurred.
 - `Anomaly.level`: This represents the oceanic El Niño/La Niña (ONI) index referring to the cold and warm episodes by season.
 It is estimated as a 3-month running mean of ERSST.v4 SST anomalies in the Niño 3.4 region (5°N to 5°S, 120–170°W).